Archives par étiquette : Shannon Sanders

 THE GREAT WHEREVER de Shannon Sanders

-A multigenerational story—a dazzling portrait of a family and its history in the American South, from Reconstruction through the 1930s to the present day.
+From an award-winning writer of “riotous and dazzling” stories (Deesha Philyaw, author of The Secret Lives of Church Ladies), a debut novel that paints a sweeping portrait of a family and its history in the American South, from Reconstruction to the present day.

 THE GREAT WHEREVER